zhangxiang958/vue-waterfall/README.md

 # vue-waterfall

-> make a simple waterfall component for Vuejs
+> make a simple waterfall component for Vuejs(work for project in yy)

 ## Requirements
 Because this component must use the feature of vue -- scope slot, so